chinthakagodawita/vhoster/README.md

 # Vhoster

 Command-line utility to help setup and manage virtualhosts for Apache on OS X. In the interest of full disclosure, this draws a fair bit of inspiration from [VirtualHostX](https://clickontyler.com/virtualhostx/) :).
+Also draws a fair bit of its structure and organisation from the [Heroku gem](https://github.com/heroku/heroku).

 ## Requirements
 This has only been tested on ruby 2.x, use on 1.9.x at your own peril.
 It's also only been tested on OS X 10.9 (Mavericks), it may/not work on older versions and other UNIX OSes.